 These are the professionals who most commonly issue diagnoses or can acquire institutional support for dyslexia:

 – Educational or school psychologist

-Educational psychologists and school psychologists are interested in how children absorb and process information, and are tasked with assessing children for learning disorders.
+Educational psychologists and school psychologists are interested in how children absorb and process information and are tasked with assessing children for learning disorders.

-A neuropsychological assessment is a detailed evaluation to determine the presence, nature, and severity of cognitive dysfunction.
+A neuropsychological assessment is a detailed evaluation to determine the presence, nature, and severity of cognitive dysfunctions.
 The goal is to establish whether a child’s cognitive abilities are adequate for the demands of mainstream education.

 – Speech-language pathologist

 Because dyslexia concerns the act of reading, specialists in language acquisition are well-placed to address it.
 They are often involved in a cluster of professionals who provide input on assessments of a child’s linguistic competence.

 While occupational therapists usually play a direct role in dyslexia treatment, they can also contribute to diagnoses in some cases.
 They have specific expertise in the management of the environment for learning.
 For example, they observe how a child sits, stands, and engages with the classroom.